“Reaching out for help can be stressful and anxiety-provoking, but I guarantee your recovery and wellbeing will be my

 Your comfort and wellbeing are my top priorities.
-Your first visit will include a thorough diagnostic evaluation, a discussion of your goals, and formulation of a comprehensive treatment plan just for you.
-We will work together to set up future visits based on your needs and preferences.
+Your first visit will include a 75-90minute evaluation, a discussion of your goals, and formulation of a comprehensive treatment plan just for you.
+A comprehensive treatment plan may include a combination of lifestyle modifications, psychotherapy, ketamine infusion therapy, transcranial magnetic stimulation (TMS), supplements, and prescription medications.
+Lab testing, imaging studies, genetic testing, and additional referrals will be considered on a case-by-case basis.